frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 import scala.util.Try
 ```

-We will define a simple algebra with a stub handler that returns a list of customer Id's for illustration purposes:
+We will define a simple algebra with a stub handler that returns a list of customer Ids for illustration purposes:

 ```tut:book
 @free trait CustomerService {